 - How did you enter this field?

-- How did you reach your current position in the organization?
+- How did you reach your current position in this field?

-- What are typical entry-level jobs in your field?
+- Undergraduate Students: What are typical entry-level jobs in the field?

 - What courses or work experience would you recommend?